 Background and activities

-Jennifer Duggan comes to NTNU from Vancouver, Canada.
-Her general research interests include children's and young adult literature, popular culture, fan cultures, science and technology studies, Victorian literature and culture, and English language teaching and learning.
-She is particularly interested in slash fanfiction; expressions of gender and sexuality within/through youth fan cultures; the literary, linguistic, and cultural origins of localization theory in Victorian neuroscience; and Victorian n-dimensional mathematical narratives.
+Jennifer comes to NTNU from Vancouver, Canada.
+At present, she is particularly interested in slash fanfiction; expressions of gender and sexuality within/through youth fan cultures; the literary, linguistic, and cultural origins of localization theory in Victorian neuroscience; and Victorian n-dimensional mathematical narratives.
+Her general research interests include children's and young adult literature, popular culture, digital fan cultures, science and technology studies, Victorian literature and culture, and English language teaching and learning.

-Jennifer has taught on a range of courses at both the undergraduate and graduate levels, with focus on Anglophone literatures, genre literature, Anglophone cultures, children's and youth literatures, the English language, and English for specific purposes.
-In addition, she has taught in special needs programs at both the elementary and high school levels, as well as on various English language courses, and has worked as a professional editor and translator for many years.
+Jennifer has taught on a range of courses at both the undergraduate and graduate levels, with focus on literature and culture, children's and youth literatures, the English language, and English for specific purposes.

 Jennifer is presently on leave from her position as Assistant Professor to complete her PhD.